Marjorie Morningstar (film)

 Marjorie Morningstar is a 1958 American drama film directed by Irving Rapper from a screenplay by Everett Freeman, based on the 1955 novel of the same name by Herman Wouk.
 The film tells a fictional coming-of-age story about a Jewish girl named Marjorie Morgenstern in New York City in the 1950s, chronicling her attempts to become an artist—exemplified through her relationship with the actor and playwright Noel Airman.
 The film stars Gene Kelly and Natalie Wood, with Claire Trevor, Ed Wynn, Everett Sloane, Martin Milner, and Carolyn Jones.

 The central conflict in the film revolves around the traditional models of social behavior and religious behavior expected by New York Jewish families in the 1950s, and Marjorie's desire to follow an unconventional path.
 The film is notable for its inclusion of Jewish religious scenes—including a Passover meal, a synagogue sequence, and Jewish icons in the Morgenstern house.
 These depictions were one of the first times Jewish religion was portrayed overtly in film since The Jazz Singer (1927).
 The film received an Academy Award nomination for Best Song ("A Very Precious Love"), sung by Kelly.

 Plot

-Marjorie Morgenstern is a student at Hunter College and the girlfriend of an eligible young man, Sandy Lamm, who attends her family's synagogue.
-Her parents are happy with her choice of mate (department store heir), and her mother Rose Morgenstern (Claire Trevor) tells her father, Arnold (Everett Sloane), that she hopes the two children marry.
+College student Marjorie Morgenstern brings her boyfriend Sandy Lamm to attend her family's synagogue.
+Her parents Rose (Claire Trevor) and Arnold (Everett Sloane) are happy with her choice of mate (department store heir), and Rose tells Arnold that she hopes the two will marry.
+However, Marjorie rejects Sandy's proposal and goes to a Catskills resort that summer to be a camp counselor.